 Polyester resins, or fiberglass resins, cost far less than epoxy resins.
 Polyester resins are much more porous than epoxy resins, have stronger fumes, and only stick well to themselves.
 Unlike polyester resins, solvent-free epoxies can be applied to foam without dissolving it.

 The Novolac Epoxy Advantage:

-Novolac technology is the cutting edge in epoxies.
+Novolac is the cutting edge in epoxy technology:

-- Environmentally safe (100% solids hybrid NOVOLAC systems, contains no solvents, no volatile or organic compounds)
+- Environmentally Safe (Hybrid NOVOLAC systems are 100% solids, with no solvents, and no volatile compounds)

-- Superior Bonding (Bonds both mechanically and chemically to concrete and metal in excess of 3000psi ASTM D 4541)
+- Superior Bonding (Novolac epoxies bond both mechanically and chemically to metal and concrete)

-- Higher Chemical Resistance (Due to its chemistry, this Novolac epoxy has very high chemical resistance’s, withstands up to 98% sulfuric acid)
+- Higher Chemical Resistance (A high chemical resistance, with ability to withstands up to 98% sulfuric acid)

-- Higher Temperature (High Temperature engineered versions are available for service temperatures exceeding 400 °F)
+- Higher Temperature (Novolac epoxies can be engineered to withstand temperatures exceeding 400 °F)

 - Superior Abrasion Resistant (Novolac epoxies undergo high impact texting for abrasion and chemical resistance)

 - Reinforcing Kevlar™ Fibers (Novolac epoxies are Kevlar reinforced, increasing wear resistance and reducing the possibility for cracking or chipping.)